10 Best Spots to Photograph in Kyoto

 7. Kiyomizudera Temple

-Along with Kinkakuji Temple, Kiyomizudera Temple (清水寺) is also one of the most famous places in Japan.
+Along with Kinkakuji Temple, Kiyomizudera Temple (清水寺) is also one of the most famous landmarks in Japan.
 The temple is known for its main hall with a large open-air wooden terrace with a great overlook view of Kyoto city.
 The temple and the surrounding nature displays absolutely stunning view in each season.
 During the cherry blossoms and autumn leaves season, the temple is open for night light-up.

 8. Arashiyama Kimono Forest